Choose a question below. If you require more information on issues and situations of particular interest to you, please feel free to contact us.

 Q: What can I do to avoid delays in the D&R claim process?

-A: There are a number of steps you can take to assist in avoiding delays in the D&R claim process:
+A: There are a number of steps you can take to avoid delays in the D&R claim process:

-Q: Can my chiropractor complete the Attending Physician’s Statement of my D&R Application?
+Q: Can my chiropractor complete the Physician’s Statement of my D&R Application?

-A: No, HEB Manitoba recognizes that your chiropractor plays an integral role in your healthcare and that your doctor and chiropractor can work collaboratively to provide for your care; however, HEB Manitoba requires medical information that addresses the overall medical health of a member.
-Therefore, a medical doctor, Registered Nurse (Extended Practice), medical specialist, or Clinical Psychologist who has a doctoral degree and whose primary professional activity is treating patients must complete the Attending Physician’s Statement.
+A: No. While HEB Manitoba recognizes that your chiropractor plays an integral role in your healthcare and that your doctor and chiropractor can work collaboratively to provide for your care, HEB Manitoba requires medical information that addresses your overall medical health.
+Therefore, a medical doctor (General Practitioner or Specialist), Registered Nurse Extended Practice, RN(EP), Nurse Practitioner, RN(NP), or clinical psychologist who has a doctoral degree and whose primary professional activity is treating patients, must complete the Physician’s Statement.

 Note: The D&R Plan requires that your Physician not be related to you by blood or marriage.

-Q: Will my assigned D&R Caseworker, Claim Specialist and/or Rehabilitation Specialist always remain the same?
+Q: Will my assigned D&R Case Worker, Claims Specialist and/or Rehabilitation Specialist remain the same?

-A: No, to provide you the most efficient and expedient service, your D&R Caseworker, Claim Specialist and/or Rehabilitation Specialist may change.
+A: No, to provide you with the most efficient and expedient service, your D&R Case Worker, Claims Specialist and/or Rehabilitation Specialist may change.

 Claim Application